 Visitors to Hawaii will enjoy numerous colorful species of hibiscus growing prominently across the Big Island.
 There are seven varieties of the plant known as Hawaiian hibiscus, referring to the flowering plants considered native to Hawaii.
-Other varieties that are similar in appearance to the Hawaiian hibiscus that are often used as ornamentals in homes and gardens have been introduced from Asia and other parts of the Pacific.
+There are other varieties that are similar in appearance to the Hawaiian hibiscus that are often used as ornamentals in homes and gardens, but most of these have been introduced from Asia and other parts of the Pacific.

 Blooms are most prominent in spring and early summer, but flowers can be seen throughout the year.
 Due to the warm Pacific climate and rich volcanic soil, many tropical flowers grow in abundance in Hawaii.
 Visitors will enjoy a multitude of colorful flowers of Hawaii on display throughout the year.

 The yellow Hawaiian hibiscus is found only in Hawaii.
-It grows on all the main Hawaiian islands and grows best in areas with an abundance of sunlight.
-It needs very little water.
-Because there are so few remaining in the wild, it is also considered an endangered species.
+While it grows on all the main Hawaiian islands, it is extremely rare.
+Because there are so few remaining in the wild, it is considered an endangered species.

-Look for the beautiful Hawaiian yellow hibiscus growing in gardens and along roadsides across the The Big Island, particularly on the west side of the island where there is plenty of sunshine.
+Look for the beautiful yellow Hawaiian hibiscus growing in gardens and along roadsides across the The Big Island, particularly on the west side of the island where there is plenty of sunshine.